JuliaLang/julia/doc/src/manual/interfaces.md

 ### Broadcast Styles

-`Base.BroadcastStyle` is the abstract type from which all styles are derived.
+`Base.BroadcastStyle` is the abstract type from which all broadcast styles are derived.
 When used as a function it has two possible forms, unary (single-argument) and binary.
-The unary variant states that you intend to implement specific broadcasting behavior and/or output type, and do not wish to rely on the default fallback ([`Broadcast.DefaultArrayStyle`](@ref)).
+The unary variant states that you intend to implement specific broadcasting behavior and/or output type, and do not wish to rely on the default fallback [`Broadcast.DefaultArrayStyle`](@ref).

 To override these defaults, you can define a custom `BroadcastStyle` for your object:

 ```julia